menandmice/micetro_docs/guides/admin-manual/admin_dhcp_windows.rst

 2. On the :guilabel:`Action` menu, select :guilabel:`Edit service`.
 You can also select this option on the **Row menu (...)**.

-3. Select :guilabel:`Managem DHCPv6 service` to enable DHCPv6 management on the server(s) you selected.
+3. Select :guilabel:`Manage DHCPv6 service` to enable DHCPv6 management on the server(s) you selected.

 4. Click :guilabel:`Confirm`.